programingjd/tiered_server/README.md

 - `S3_ACCESS_KEY`
 - `S3_SECRET_KEY`

 That content is encrypted so that the information stays safe even if access to the bucket is obtained.
 You should specify the encryption parameters with the variables:

 - `STORE_ENCRYPTION_KEY` (32 bytes base64-encoded with no padding)
 - `OTP_SIGNING_KEY` (32 bytes base64-encoded with no padding)
 - `CHALLENGE_SIGNING_KEY` (32 bytes base64-encoded with no padding)

+The bucket content is cached in memory and the server tries to update its cache every second.
+If it takes longer to get the changes, the next update is delayed accordingly.

 <br>

+The server needs to send messages to users to verify the ownership of their email address or phone number and to send one-time login links.
-You also need to specify what service to use to send messages to users for registering an account or resetting their credentials with the variables:
+You need to specify what service the server should use to send those messages:

 - `EMAIL_API_ENDPOINT` (defaults to `https://smtp.maileroo.com/send`)
 - `EMAIL_API_AUTH_HEADER`